ranitham/mindbody-laravel/src/docs/Api/AppointmentApi.md

 Book a new appointment.

 A user token is required for this endpoint.
 To book an appointment, you must use a location ID, staff ID, client ID, session type ID, and the StartDateTime of the appointment.
 You can get most of this information using GET BookableItems.
+Note: Request deduplication is enabled for this endpoint.
+More information can be found in the [Request Deduplication Page](https://developers.mindbodyonline.com/ui/documentation/public-api#/net-standard-library/mindbody-public-api-v6-0/request-deduplication).
+Use the `X-RequestDeduplication-Skip` header to bypass deduplication if necessary.
+This may be useful in scenarios where you want to ensure a new appointment is created regardless of previous identical requests.

 ### Example
 ```php